thumbtack/slate/source/supply_api.html.md

 (9am - 12pm), Afternoon (12pm - 3pm), Late Afternoon (3pm - 6pm)").

 Third line - `Length` e.g. "4 hours".

+\*\* Some of our partners were onboarded before we added support for these fields.
+We do not send these fields to them without confirmation that they are ready to accept these fields.
+If you are one such partner and want to start getting these, please get in touch with us.

 ## Messages